johnusher/ardpifi/README.md

 # Arduino CLI install

-folow instructions here:
+follow instructions here:
 https://siytek.com/arduino-cli-raspberry-pi/

 this additional command was needed: arduino-cli core install arduino:avr

-Note the directory for the Arudio project must have the same name as the main file .ino.
+Note the directory for the Duino project must have the same name as the main file .ino.

-Tested with Aurdion Uno and Aurdion clone: "Nano V3 | ATMEL ATmega328P AVR Microcontroller | CH340-Chip".
+Tested with Duino Uno and Duino clone: "Nano V3 | ATMEL ATmega328P AVR Microcontroller | CH340-Chip".
 The Uno shows on port ttyACM0 and the clone on ttyUSB.
-NB only 1 from 2 clones works for me!

 ## add libraries: